Ondkloss/ig-vsco-fullsize/README.md

 ## Credits

-The approach used is derived from [this StackOverflow answer](https://stackoverflow.com/a/48296606/2732991).
+The Instagram approach used is derived from [this StackOverflow answer](https://stackoverflow.com/a/48296606/2732991).

 The logo icon is the "camera" icon from [Material Design Icons](https://materialdesignicons.com/).